 Most of our materials are bought by our manufacturers in accordance with our specifications for quality, color, quantity, and from material manufacturers that we have already carefully vetted (selected).
 So, in addition to knowing all of our producers, we also know all of our material suppliers.
 Find out more

 Dialog with these material suppliers whose substances and ingredients we nominate is ongoing and extensive, because they have a big influence on the sustainability of our products.
 We have worked together with many of them for years and have developed new materials specifically for VAUDE.

 Sometimes, our producers use local suppliers for small parts.
 We now know all of these suppliers and have incorporated them into our monitoring process for hazardous substances; we provide training on how to deal with chemicals and regularly analyze their chemical testing.
 With coordinated efforts between quality management, purchasing and our team, we are implementing measures that help suppliers achieve constant improvement.

-»Businesses that consciously take responsibility for their entire economic activities are an important pillar for promoting global economic, social and technological progress in harmony with nature.«
+»Businesses that deliberately take responsibility for all of their economic activities are an important pillar for promoting global economic, social and technological progress in harmony with nature.«

 VAUDE Vendor Management is a comprehensive system which we use to guide and support our partners throughout the entire business relationship.
 The business relationship is divided up into 6 phases: Selection process, vetting, supplier assessment, strategy meeting, development and termination.